Hockey Ball Buying Guide

-Match balls, Training balls, Smooth balls, Dimple balls, Coloured balls and Lightweight balls.
+Match balls, Training balls, Smooth balls, Dimple balls, Coloured balls, Indoor balls and Lightweight balls.

-The ball that is most commonly used is the Dimple training ball.
-The Match Dimple ball is obviously used for matches.
+The ball that is most commonly used by clubs and schools is the Dimple training ball.
 The common thought is the Dimpled ball is best but, expert advice shows the smooth ball can react better on sand based astro pitches.
 The Dimpled ball was originally designed by Kookaburra for use on water based pitches.
 Its design was to allow the ball to run smoother on the water based pitches.

-The choice as to which colour to use tend to open up a lot of debate too.
+The choice of which colour to use tends to open up a lot of debate too.
 The usual choices available are White, Pink, Yellow or Orange.
-I am of the belief that White is still the best colour to use, as you are able to see to ball in different light conditions although if playing an evening game an Orange ball may stand out even more.
+As a goalkeeper I am of the belief that White is still the best colour to use, as you are able to see the ball clearly in different light conditions although if playing an evening game an Orange ball may stand out even more.
 Equally some competitions and leagues require you to have a certain coloured ball for match play.
-It is important you wash your Hockey balls regularly to maintain there primary colour.
-The lightweight ball is designed, generally for use with younger players.
+It is important you wash your Hockey balls regularly to maintain their primary colour.

 Most training hockey balls have a hollow core and care must be taken when used in extreme cold conditions.
-The more expensive balls tend to have a core centre ensuring they are more suitable for Winter use.
+The more expensive balls tend to have a core centre making them more suitable for winter use.

-Mini hockey balls are the same size as standard balls but are lighter in weight.
+The lightweight ball or Mini hockey ball are the same size as standard balls but are lighter in weight.
 Typically a standard hockey ball will weigh around 162g but a mini such as the Kookaburra Fury Mini ball weighs approximately 104g.
 These balls are designed for use by players up to the age of 8 years old.
 An example of this ball is the Kookaburra Fury Mini ball.